rectangletangle/jSave/README.md

 jSave
 ======
 This library acts as a persistence abstraction layer for client-side JavaScript.
-This allows for the persistent storage of JSON compatible objects using HTML5's `localStorage` or cookies, using a single interface.
-This facilitates robust client-side storage, using `localStorage` as the preferred mechanism while utilizing cookies as a fallback.
+Any JSON compatible object can be persisted using either HTML5's `localStorage` or cookies.
+This facilitates robust client-side storage using `localStorage` as the preferred mechanism, then seamlessly falling back to cookies if that doesn't work.

 ## Usage:
 This demo rotates through the colors red, blue, and green using `localStorage` for persistence.
-If that doesn't work, it gracefully falls back to using cookies for persistence.
+If that doesn't work, it gracefully falls back to cookies.
 Although only strings are stored in this demo, any JSON compatible object can be stored.
 The calls to `JSON.parse` and `JSON.stringify` are done automatically.

 ```html
 <!doctype html>